sftcd/cs2014/assignments/assignment3/code-frags.md

 calls to see if in fact the two RNG streams are really independent or not.
 (I didn't do that yet.)

-#eMemory is not in such short supply...
+##Memory is not in such short supply...

 I've seen a bunch of these...